Boost your cognition

 Here are a few tested methods to improve cognition and achieve a healthier lifestyle:

 Exercise is known to increase cerebral blood flow, especially to areas of the brain concerned with memory and cognition.
-Studies show that people who exercise have better cerebral tissue density, increase the ability to learn, can make clear decisions and hand stressful situations with ease.
+Additionally, studies show that people who exercise have better cerebral tissue density, increase their ability to learn, can make clear decisions and hand stressful situations with ease.

 Watch and Read, but actively

 There is a difference when you watch for entertainment and when you watch for knowledge.
 Similarly, reading for pure entertainment has a different effect on the brain than reading for educational purposes.
-Active watching and reading boost the cognitive ability of the brain and helps in the retention of knowledge.
+Hence, active watching and reading can boost the cognitive ability of the brain and helps in the retention of knowledge.